Individual Health Insurance Quotes, Plans and Policies

 Individual Health Insurance in North Carolina FAQs

 For most people, the Open Enrollment period for buying health insurance closed on December 15 each year, depending on the state.
 However, if you have a qualifying event, you are eligible for a “Special Enrollment Period” (SEP).
 During this 60 day period, you will be able to purchase health insurance coverage, even if it is outside of Open Enrollment.

 The following are examples of situations which would qualify you for a Special Enrollment Period:

 - Termination of job-based, employer-sponsored, or COBRA coverage

-- Losing individual health coverage for a plan you bought yourself
+- Loss of individual health coverage for a plan you bought yourself

 - Expired insurance coverage through a family member

-- Losing eligibility for Medicaid, Children’s Health Insurance Program (CHIP), or Medicare
+- End of eligibility for Medicaid, Children’s Health Insurance Program (CHIP), or Medicare

 - Changes in household size due to marriage, birth, divorce, or death